catarina-mtpires/data-science/Fitbit/data overview.md

 Sleep score data extracted from Fitbit are in the <i>.csv</i> format and contain:
 - Date of the score;
 - Overall score;
-- Duration, sleep quality, and restoration scores;
+- Duration, sleep quality, and restoration scores.
-- Deep sleep duration (in minutes, min);
-- Resting heart rate.

 ### Snore and Noise Detection